Libyan forces push back Haftar's troops south of Tripoli: witnesses

 As the Reuters team was about to leave, rockets were fired nearby from LNA positions.

-According to United Nations figures 264 people, including 21 civilians, have been killed by the fighting since April 5 and 1266 wounded, including 69 civilians.
+According to U.N. figures, 264 people, including 21 civilians, have been killed by the fighting since April 5, and 1,266 wounded, including 69 civilians.
 About 32,000 civilians have fled their homes for safer areas.

-The latest military action is a setback to Haftar’s plans to install himself as ruler of the whole country and could ease a dangerous situation that has divided and confounded foreign governments with an interest in Libya.
+The latest military action is a setback to Haftar’s plans to install himself as ruler of the whole country and could ease a situation that has divided and confounded foreign governments with an interest in Libya.

-However, the front remains fluid and his fortunes could change again.
+The front remains fluid, however, and his fortunes could change again.
 Both sides have gained and lost territory within days or even hours.

-If a ceasefire is called as demanded by the United Nations, the LNA would have still gained a considerable amount of territory despite.
+If a ceasefire is called as demanded by the United Nations, the LNA would have still gained a considerable amount of territory.

-The North African country has been in state of chaos since Gaddafi was toppled in 2011 with Western intervention, and the latest flare-up threatens to disrupt oil flows and leave a power vacuum that Islamist militants could exploit.
+The North African country has been in a state of chaos since Gaddafi was toppled in 2011 with Western intervention, and the latest flare-up threatens to disrupt oil flows and leave a power vacuum that Islamist militants could exploit.

 Libya is also the main departure point for migrants from elsewhere in Africa trying to reach Europe across the Mediterranean, a big concern for European Union nations.

-Migrants in a detention facility in Qasr Ben Ghashir district, which has been fought since the start of the offensive, have reportedly seriously wounded in random shooting, the U.N. migration agency IOM said.
+There have been reports that migrants in a detention facility in Qasr Ben Ghashir district, which has been fought over since the start of the offensive, have been seriously wounded in random shooting, the U.N. migration agency, IOM, said.
 It gave no more details.

-Some 3,600 migrants remain trapped in detention centres near the frontline, the U.N. said in a statement.
+Some 3,600 migrants remain trapped in detention centres near the frontline, the United Nations said in a statement.

+African leaders including President Abdel Fattah al-Sisi of Egypt, a backer of Haftar, called for “an immediate and unconditional ceasefire in Libya”.

+Tripoli has rejected a ceasefire without an LNA withdrawal.
+The statement seemed to support LNA, saying the army needed to end the “chaos of militias”, a position the LNA often takes.

-Reporting by Hani Amara, Ayman Salhi, Ulf Laessing and Stephanie Nebehay; Writing Ulf Laessing, Editing by Angus MacSwan and Grant McCool
+Reporting by Hani Amara, Ayman Salhi, Ulf Laessing, Sami Aboudi and Stephanie Nebehay; Writing by Ulf Laessing; Editing by Angus MacSwan, Grant McCool and Peter Cooney